wwu-pi/acse-statistics-with-mom/README.md

 ### statistics-mom-ejb
 The EJB project.
 It contains the two message driven beans AverageMDB.java and Median.java, which consume the messages from the JMS topic.

-The file META-INF/hornetq-jms.xml contains the configuration for the StatisticsTopic, which is used to exchange messages.
+The file META-INF/config-jms.xml contains the configuration for the StatisticsTopic, which is used to exchange messages.
+(There is also a definition for a queue, which is not actually used).

 ### statistics-mom-web
 The dynamic web project.
 It contains the xhtml page and the Statistics.java backing bean.
 The backing bean sends a message that contains the entered numbers to the StatisticsTopics and opens a temporary queue that is used by the MDBs to send their responses.